 I have spent hundreds of dollars on planners.
-I have a large box full of every conceivable office supply product that might help with getting things done.
+Large boxes, full of every conceivable office supply product, sat in my closet.
 I have spent hours – perhaps hours totaling days – setting up apps to help me track what I should be doing when.

 Back in the day, when I was a young wife with only babies and toddlers, there was no social media.
 However, there were forums and blogs.
 I read and followed several, picking up tips and tricks and ideas that really did help me figure out how to manage myself and a household better.